 With skin being our largest organ, we should be just as concerned about the ingredients contained in our beauty products as we are about the ingredients in the foods we eat.

 What most consumers don’t know is that the FDA does not approve cosmetics or skin care products before they go to market.
 There is virtually no regulation of skin care formulations and the ingredients used, other then the Companies themselves determining what ingredients go into the formulations.
-Many consumers are surprised to find out that unfriendly ingredients are still being used in their personal care products, and just because a product says it is natural it does not necessarily mean that it is safe, or without chemicals.
+Many consumers are surprised to find out that unfriendly ingredients are still being used in their personal care products, and just because a product says it is natural it does not necessarily mean that it is safe or without overly processed ingredients and unfriendly ingredients for the environment.

 The US Environmental Protection Agency in their report “Pharmaceuticals and Personal Care Products in the Environment” stated that the paragons—glycol, methyl, propyl, butyl and ethyl displayed estrogenic activity in several tests.
 All of these ingredients are currently used in many personal care products.

 With over 10,000 different chemicals used today in our personal care products, one really has to stop and pay attention to the long-term effect these chemicals have on our health.
-It is up to each individual to monitor and assess what they are using daily on their skin.
-Just because the products are sold on a cosmetic shelf, does not mean they are safe, or that they do not cause long-term health problems.
+Just because the products are sold on a cosmetic shelf does not mean they are safe or that they do not cause long-term health problems.

 The good news for consumers, is that there is an alternative choice, with so many great products now on the market, you no longer need to compromise your health in the pursuit of beauty.
 It does take some extra effort when selecting your personal care products, for example you need to learn to read your ingredient lists.
 Some ingredients that are hard to pronounce are actually the INCI name, or could also be the latin name for a botanical.